jonas-diete/text-adventure/README.md

 ### How to edit the levels csv file
 Open the file with a spreadsheet software such as excel or with a csv viewer.
 There are different headings in the first row that explain what to write in the following rows:
-- levelName: Each level has to have a unique name.
+- `levelName`: Each level has to have a unique name.
 The user will never see the level names, they are just for you and you can name them however you want.
 They could simply be level1, level2, level3, or they could be names of locations, such as cave, beach, hilltop.
 The last level needs to be called `end` and will just describe the ending of the game with no options for the player.
-- levelDescription: Write a text here that describes the level to the player.
+- `description`: Write a text here that describes the level to the player.
 The level description of the first level you write will be the title of the game.

+Now follow the different actions that the player can perform in each level.
+At the moment this is limited to 10 (action0 - action9).
+- `action0description`: what the player has to type in to perform this action.
+There can be multiple (unlimited) action descriptions that all have the same effect.
+They must be separated by a semi-colon `;`.
+Example: `move rug;pull rug to side;look under rug`
+- `action0ResultDescription`: The text that is displayed as a result of the action.
+Example: `You move the rug to the side.
+Underneath there is a trapdoor.`
+- `action0Result`: the effect of this action.
+It can be `load` to load a new level, `get` to receive an item, or `none`.
+- `action0ResultAttribute`: the second word to specify the result.
+If the result is `load`, the attribute has to be the name of the level that it loads, e.g. `level2`.
+If the result is `get`, the attribute must be an item name, e.g. `battle axe`.
+If the result is `none`, the attribute should also be `none`.
+- `action0Requirement`: this can be an action desctription of an action that has to be completed, so the current action works, e.g. `look around dining room` (to spot the rug).
+If there were multiple descriptions separated by a semi-colon, just write the first one of those here.
+The requirement can also be to `have` an item in the inventory, e.g. `have potion of strength`.
+The requirement can also be `none` or simply left empty.
+- `action0RequirementNotFulfilled`: the message displayed to the player if the requirement is not fulfilled.
+E.g. `You are not strong enough and you don't have a potion of strength`.

+Have fun building your own adventure game!

 When working on this project, I created an overview of my classes with Excalidraw to help me keep an overview of the different variables and methods and how everything links together.